-When our daughter was born I discovered linocut (and other printmaking techniques) and totally fell in love with it.
+I'm a fine art printmaker and work primarily in relief printmaking - wood engraving and linocut.
 To me, linocut is a perfect medium, which combines a thorough planning and methodical labour-intensive process with an element of a complete surprise - you really don't get to see the final result until you've drawn your picture on lino, then carved it, then inked it and rolled it out on paper.
 I also like the fact that linocut allows for pretty much endless possibilities of experimenting with colours, always with subtly different and often exciting results.

 A little bit about the process: